Skip to main content

 Relationship types

-Relation types define how asset types can connect to each other in the knowledge base.
+Relationship types define how asset types can connect to each other in the knowledge base.

-Each relation type combines:
+Each relationship type combines:

 • A source asset type

-• A relation name
+• A relationship name

 • A target asset type